17th - 25th April 2019

 The area we will explore was carved over time with monumental geological process which continues even today.
 The Andean mountain range spans the whole continent, from north to south, measuring some 7000 km.
 It was formed by the collision of two tectonic plates, a process that is still active in some regions as is evident by the seismic and volcanic activities.
 With time, the fierce winds and the constant advance of the glaciers carved the original formation into the shapes we can appreciate now, and it wasn’t so long ago that the valleys we will explore were occupied with enormous glaciers.

-Join professional nature photographer Erez Marom and photographer/trekking expert Jörg Bonner on a comprehensive photo workshop in the most incredible locations Patagonia has to offer.
-For the dedicated hikers, there is a week-long hiking annex to this workshop during which we'll hike to shoot The Torres Del Paine and Mount Fitz Roy.
+Join professional nature photographer Erez Marom and Patagonia expert Jörg Bonner on a comprehensive photo workshop in the most incredible locations Patagonia has to offer.
+For the dedicated hikers, there is a 9-day hiking annex to this workshop during which we'll hike to shoot The Torres Del Paine, Cerro Torre and Mount Fitz Roy at close range.

 Due to the park's location and geographic conditions, there is a very high chance of beautiful pink sunrises on the mountains.
 We will shoot the Cuernos with a variety of foregrounds.